Kartik-Br/PatternAnalysis-2025/Recognition/48831019-Improved3DUnet-MRI-dataset/README.md

 ## Dataset

 As mentioned above, the model was used on the HipMRI Prostate 3D dataset.
-This dataset consists of several MR images of the male pelvis, labeled weekly [@hipmri].
+This dataset consists of several MR images of the male pelvis, labeled weekly [4].
 There were a total of 6 separate segments in the data.
 The goal was to obtain a Dice Similarity Coefficient (DSC) of more than 0.7 for all segments, provided by the Improved 3D U-Net.

 The data comes in two folders: the semantic images and the labels.
 The data was resized from 256×256×128 to 128×128×64 to reduce computational power.
-The default training/validation split was **80 × 10 × 10**, which is a common split prioritizing training results [@training].
+The default training/validation split was **80 × 10 × 10**, which is a common split prioritizing training results [6].

 The test script saves the indexes in the test split in a JSON file.
 These are the images to be used in the prediction script given a model.